mindearth/mobilkit/paper.md

 allows the user to conduct pre-processing of data, validation of the data representativeness, home and office location estimation, post-disaster displacement analysis, and point-of-interest visit analysis.
-The purpose of `Mobilkit` is to provide urban planners, disaster policy makers and researchers an easy-to-use and practical toolkit to visualize, analyze, and monitor post-disaster disruption and recovery.
+The purpose of `Mobilkit` is to provide urban planners, disaster policy makers, and researchers an easy-to-use and practical toolkit to visualize, analyze, and monitor post-disaster disruption and recovery.
 The software is freely-available on GitHub along with online documentation and Jupyter Notebooks that provides step-by-step tutorials.